Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### 3. Local MongoDB Recovery (Automatic)

-- For MongoDB server failures (Server 1 primary failure), the replica set will **automatically** elect Server 2 secondary to new primary.
+- For MongoDB PRIMARY node failures, the replica set will **automatically** elect the SECONDARY node to become the new Primary (with Arbiter providing the deciding vote).
 Application reconnection logic should handle transient disconnects during the 15-35 second election process.
-- This is the ONLY automatic failover in the system - local site failover within DC or DR.
+- This is the ONLY automatic failover in the system - local site failover within DC or DR between PRIMARY, SECONDARY, and Arbiter.

 ---